-ELA is designed to ensure that you have access to a core set of possible at post 16, following your exams in year 11.
+As well as allowing a degree of choice, the Level 2 curriculum at ELA is designed to ensure that you have access to the core subjects, as well as a broad educational experience.
+This breadth of study is important to enable you to have as many options as possible at post 16, following your examinations in year 11.